-Learning Support staff (teachers and LSAs) are encompassed by a clear line management structure and are included in the school's PMR (teachers) and IPP (non-teaching staff) cycle which, in turn, links with whole school and department strategic planning.
+Learning Support staff (teachers and curriculum-linked teaching assistants) are encompassed by a clear line management structure and are included in the school's PMR cycle which, in turn, links with whole school and department strategic planning.
 Training needs are identified as part of this process.
+All

-All Learning Support staff are routinely involved in whole school opportunities for Continued Professional Learning.
+Learning Support staff are routinely involved in whole school opportunities for Continued Professional Learning.